Unless you’re brand new to investing, you’ve probably heard a lot about diversification.

 Diversification is more complex than just filling in the various pieces of a pie chart.

 The next time your broker or advisor claims that investing is 90% about asset allocation, challenge that thinking.
-Having a mix of asset classes is important, but so is appropriate investment selection, especially when it comes to considering the impact of fees, manager performances, and taxes.
+Having a mix of asset classes is important — but so is appropriate investment selection, especially when it comes to considering the impact of fees, manager performances, and taxes.

 Many advisors are aware of these issues and check the cost and quality of fund options to help make sure clients are building their portfolios with funds that are appropriate for their situation.
 However, as a smart investor, avoid being steered toward overpriced funds just to complete your target asset allocation.
 Instead, confirm whether the funds would actually improve the overall risk and return of the portfolio.

 A recent study found that “by a wide margin, decisions around personal finances are the ones people second guess the most.”1 That’s not surprising given the complexities involved and often ill-advised approaches to financial decisions.
 Even while diversification doesn’t always ensure that a portfolio won’t lose value, it’s an important aspect of investing strategy.
-If you find yourself second-guessing your portfolio diversification, contact a Financial Engines advisor in your area for help beyond the pie chart.
+If you find yourself second-guessing your portfolio diversification, contact an advisor in your area for help beyond the pie chart.

 This post is based on Chapter 8 from the book, The Intelligent Portfolio, by Christopher Jones, Financial Engines’ chief investment officer.
 The content has been revised for the purposes of this blog.